Numerical method for disordered quantum phase transitions in the large$-N$ limit: Introduction

 In this paper, we develop a new efficient numerical method to study critical behavior of disordered system with $\mathcal{O}(N)$ order-parameter symmetry in the large$-N$ limit.
+In contrast to the existing numerical approach to this problem \cite{2008_Maestro_PRL}, our method gives direct access to the temperature dependencies of observables.
 We apply this method to the superconductor-metal quantum phase transition in disordered nanowires.
 Using a strong-disorder renormalization group, it has recently been predicted that this transition is in the same universality class as the random transverse-field Ising model.
 We confirm these predictions numerically.
-We also find the behaviors of observables as a function of temperature and an external field.
+We find the behaviors of observables as a function of temperature and an external field.
 They follow the expected quantum Griffiths power laws.
 We consider up to 3000 disorder realizations for system sizes $L=256$ and 1024.
 The paper is organized as follows: In Sec.~\ref{sec:model12} we introduce the model: a continuum Landau-Ginzburg-Wilson order-parameter field theory in the presence of dissipation; and we generalize the theory to quenched disordered systems.
 Then, we discuss the predicted critical behavior of this model and derive the large$-N$ formulation.
 In Sec.~\ref{sec:three_Adr}, we review an existing numerical approach to this model.
 In Sec.~\ref{sec:ourmethod}, we present our numerical method to study the quantum critical behavior.
 We discuss the results in Sec.~\ref{sec:results12}, and we compare them to the behavior predicted by the strong-disorder renormalization group.
 Sec.~\ref{sec:perf} is devoted to the computational performance of our method.
 Finally, we conclude in Sec.~~\ref{sec:concl12} by discussing and comparing our numerical method to the existing one.
 We also discuss generalizations to higher dimensions and other models.